reuben-thomas/tp/docs/DeveloperGuide.md

 - Quickly resizing width
 - Editing fields with vastly different size
 - Right-clicking to copy a label / hovering over a label when the tooltip appears
+- If the window is left inactive or not in focus for a while

 We plan to fix this by no longer using a `TitledPane`, and instead implementing a custom expandable component from scratch.